EVerest/everest-core/docs/source/how-to-guides/choosing-version-and-upgrading.rst

 This guide helps you choose the right EVerest version for your use case.

-Please refer to our :doc:`versioning policy </explanation/releases-and-versioning>` for detailed information on versioning and release cycles.
+Please refer to our :ref:`versioning policy <project-release-and-versioning>` for detailed information on versioning and release cycles.

 .. note::